 All in all, PHB Cream Concealer Stick is pretty good and cannot really find many faults with it.
-It would be great for those who are looking for a light to medium coverage.
+It would be great for those who are looking for light to medium coverage.

 PHB Mineral Foundation & Kabuki Brush Set (Medium Rose, SPF30)

 After years of using a natural mineral foundation from My Beautiful Earth, I decided it was time to try something different.
 That’s because I didn’t feel the foundation was of the same quality as years ago and also, every time I ordered, the colour was not exactly matching my usual choice.
 So I decided to give PHB Mineral Foundation a try.
 Since I needed a new kabuki brush I decided to go for the Mineral Foundation & Kabuki Brush Set.

 The colour I decided to pick for PHB mineral foundation was Medium Rose which is also the most popular selling colour.
 Luckily, this colour is an almost perfect match for my skin.

 If you are not sure which colour you should go for, you can always purchase some samples.

 When I first applied PHB Mineral Foundation, I was unbelievably happy with the results, so much better than My Beautiful Earth!

 The PHB foundation provides really good coverage and leaves the skin feeling really nice and smooth.
 It helps to hide some fine lines too.
 I have definitely found my new favourite natural foundation although I won’t say no to trying another brand for comparison! 🙂